Comment and view an alcohol or entertainment licence application

 - your explanation of the likely effect that the grant or variation of the licence would have on at least one of the 4 licensing objectives

 Representations must be submitted to us by the legal deadline, which is within 28 days of the application being made (14 days for minor variations).
-The deadline will be stated on the Council’s public register and in the notices displayed at the premises and published in a local newspaper.

-Representations cannot usually be made anonymously.
+Representations can not usually be made anonymously.
 This is because we need to understand how the person making the representation is likely to be affected if the licence application is granted.

-A copy of your representation, including your name, street/road name and full grounds for objection as submitted will be sent to the applicant for consideration.
 It is important that an applicant is given the opportunity to respond to a representation.
 For example, an applicant may believe that the identity or location of a person making a representation indicates that it has been made for reasons other than those relating to the licensing objectives.

 We will not usually disclose your other personal contact details or specific address to the applicant (such as house name or number) unless it is absolutely necessary.
 For example, we may disclose your exact address if it is directly relevant to the grounds for your objection such as a shared party wall.